Individuals with allergic rhinitis may experience symptoms such as a stuffed or runny nose, itchy eyes, and sneezing.

 #8: Acupuncture for allergies

-Acupuncture is an ancient medicinal treatment that involves inserting tiny needles into target tissues, depending on the ailment.
+Acupuncture is an ancient medical treatment that involves inserting tiny needles into target tissues, depending on the ailment.
 Studies have shown that this natural remedy may relieve allergy symptoms.

 #9: Essential oils for allergies